Conformal Prediction: a Unified Review of Theory and New Challenges: Foundations of Conformal Prediction

 The two main indicators of how good confidence predictors behave are validity and efficiency, respectively an index of reliability and informativeness.
 A set predictor $\gamma$ is \textit{exactly valid\/} at a significance level $\alpha \in [0,1]$, if the probability of making an error --- namely the event $z_{n+1} \notin \gamma^{\alpha}$ --- is $\alpha$, under any probability distribution on $\mathbf{Z}^{n+1}$.
 If the probability does not exceed $\alpha$, under the same conditions, a set predictor is defined as conservatively valid.
 If the properties hold at each of the significance level $\alpha$, the confidence predictor $(\gamma^{\alpha} : \alpha \in [0,1])$ is respectively valid and conservatively valid.
 The following result, concerning conformal prediction, holds \citep{book:alrw}: \begin{proposition} Under the exchangeability assumption, the probability of error, $z_{n+1} \notin \gamma^{\alpha}(z_1,\dots,z_{n})$, will not exceed $\alpha$, for any $\alpha$ and any conformal predictor $\gamma$. \end{proposition} In an intuitive way, due to exchangeability, the distribution of $(z_1, \dots, z_{n+1})$ and so the distribution of the nonconformity scores $(R_1, \dots, R_{n+1})$ are invariant under permutations; in particular, all permutations are equiprobable.
 This simple concept is the bulk of the proof and the key of conformal methods.

 From a practical point of view, the conservativeness of the validity is often not ideal, especially when $n$ is large, and so we get long-run frequency of errors very close to $\alpha$.
 From a theoretical prospective, \cite{paper:lei2017} indeed prove, under minimal assumptions on the residuals, that conformal prediction intervals are accurate, meaning that they do not substantially over-cover.
-Therefore, the coverage of conformal intervals is highly concentrated around $1-\alpha$.

 A conformal predictor is always conservatively valid.
-Is it possible to achieve exact validity, in some way?
-Adding a bit of randomization into the algorithm, actually, it is.
+Is it possible to achieve exact validity by introducting a randomized component into the algorithm.
 The \textit{smoothed conformal predictor\/} is defined in the same way as before, except that the p-values (\ref{eq:pvalue}) are replaced by the smoothed p-values:

 where the \textit{tie-breaking\/} random variable $\tau$ is uniformly distributed on $ [0, 1]$ ($\tau$ can be the same for all $z$s).
 For a smoothed conformal predictor, as wished, the probability of a prediction error is exactly $\alpha$ (\cite{book:alrw}, Proposition 2.4).